 The business culture of Saudi Arabia is prototypically Arabic.
 Great emphasis is placed on personal relationships between associates.
 Saudi businessmen will always prefer to do business with people they are familiar with and who they feel they can trust.
 For this reason, nepotism is prevalent in the Saudi business world and is viewed as both natural and advantageous.

 Establishing personal connections

 Business etiquette in Saudi Arabia reflects an intimate relationship between spiritual, personal and professional life.
-When greeting new associates, handshakes are common between men.
+When greeting new associates, handshakes are common among men.
 To show the necessary respect, expats should start with the most senior person present.
 Physical contact between unrelated men and women in public is frowned upon.

 Eye contact is also extremely important in Saudi Arabia and is often considered an indicator of sincerity.
 However, women should avoid direct eye contact with men they are unfamiliar with.

 Attitude to foreigners in Saudi Arabia

 There are many differences between Islamic culture and Western culture, but as long as expats conduct themselves appropriately and respect the beliefs and traditions of their hosts, they are likely to be treated warmly and with genuine hospitality while in Saudi Arabia.

 Dos and don'ts of doing business in Saudi Arabia

 Do remain respectful and observant of Islamic culture and traditions at all times

 Do look to cement long-term, personal relationships with Saudi business associates